 Most life jackets will keep you afloat for at least 24 hours.
 However, some factors can affect how long you float with a life jacket.
 These include the type of life jacket you wear, the water temperature, and your body weight and size.

 Can You Drown With a Life Jacket If You Can’t Swim?

 No, you cannot drown with a life jacket if you can’t swim.
 A life jacket will keep your head above water and allow you to breathe, even if you are unconscious.

 How Long Can You Float in the Ocean Without Life Jacket

 How Long Can You Float in the Ocean Without Life Jacket?
 It is a common myth that you can float indefinitely in the ocean without a life jacket.
 In reality, you will eventually tire and sink.

 The average person can float for about 12 hours before sinking.
 However, there are many factors that affect how long someone can float, including temperature, body fat percentage, and whether or not they are moving.

-Many people think that life jackets are always going to keep you afloat and safe if you end up in deep water, but that’s not necessarily the case.
+Many people think that life jackets will always keep you afloat and safe if you end up in deep water, but that’s not necessarily the case.
 If you’re not wearing the life jacket correctly, or if it’s not the right size for you, then you can still drown while wearing one.
-Make sure you know how to properly put on a life jacket and that it fits snugly before heading out onto the water.
+Ensure you know how to properly put on a life jacket and that it fits snugly before heading out onto the water.